AGiorgetti/ngrx101/DOCS.md

 # ngrx

 This sample project will reuse some ideas and code from the official ngrx project documentation.
-The code will be partially rewritten and presented in a different order to 'better' explain the ngrx workflow.
+The code will be partially rewritten and presented in a different order to explain the ngrx workflow the way I understand and feel more comfortable doing it.

+The following libraries will be used:

 - `@ngrx/store` - RxJS powered state management for Angular applications, inspired by Redux.
 - `@ngrx/effects` - Side Effect model for @ngrx/store.